jotbek/FractalZoom/README.md

 # FractalZoom

 FractalZoom is an interactive fractal viewer built using Python, Pyglet, and OpenGL.
 Explore a variety of fractal sets in real time with smooth zooming, panning, dynamic color animations, and easy screenshot saving.
+The application leverages custom GLSL shaders for fast, real-time fractal rendering.

+## Screenshots

+Here are some examples of FractalZoom in action:

 ![FractalZoom Screenshot 1](screenshots/screenshot1.png)
 *FractalZoom displaying the Mandelbrot set.*